EuphoriaLux/Guich-e-t-Plus/README.md

 ## 🚀 Features

+- 🏷️ Standard Template Generation: Automatically creates standard templates based on the loaded webpage
 - 🌐 Multi-language Support (en, fr, de, lu)
-- 🌙 Dark Mode

 ## 🕊️ Up-Coming Features

-- 📑 Quick Access to Response Templates
+- 📑 Quick Access to Non-Standard Templates (also called real Templates)
 - 💼 Template Management System
+- 🪇 Installing from Chrome Web Store (Future) Once the extension is available on the Chrome Web Store, you can directly install it from there.
 - ✨ And more...
-- 🪇 Installing from Chrome Web Store (Future) Once the extension is available on the Chrome Web Store, you can directly install it from there.

 ## ⚙️ Installation

 1. Download the code